Volunteer Income Tax Assistance (VITA)

 What to bring

 In order to take advantage of the free tax preparation, community members should bring all of the necessary documents.
-That includes legal photo identification, such as a driver’s license, passport or state ID, along with Social Security cards and birth dates (for spouse and dependents as well, if applicable).
+That includes legal photo identification, such as a driver’s license, passport, or state ID, along with Social Security cards and birth dates (for spouse and dependents as well, if applicable).
+Taxpayers who purchased insurance through the Marketplace must bring their Form 1095-A, Health Insurance Marketplace Statement.
+If a taxpayer purchased insurance through the Marketplace, the tax return cannot be e-filed until the information from this form is entered on the tax return.

-In addition, bring all necessary tax documents, including all official wage, earning, interest and dividend statements and copies of the previous year’s state and federal tax returns, if available.
-Those claiming child care credits will need to bring the day care provider’s tax identification number (either Social Security number or business employer identification number) and amount paid for child care.
+In addition, bring all necessary tax documents, including all official wage, earnings, interest, and dividend statements and copies of the previous year’s state and federal tax returns, if available.
+Those claiming child care credits will need to bring the day care provider’s tax identification number (either Social Security number or business employer identification number) and the amount paid for child care.

 Free e-filing is included with the tax preparation.